8ctopus/sciter-files/README.md

 This is a [sciter.js](https://sciter.com/) project that experiments with the filesystem.

-It explores how to async/sync create, read, write and delete both files and directories.
+It explores all file system functions, namely: async/sync create, read, write and delete both files and directories.

 ![sciter files screenshot](screenshot.png)